Blackstar (album): Bowie's illness

 Bowie recorded Blackstar while suffering from liver cancer.
 He had been diagnosed in the summer of 2014 and was undergoing chemotherapy treatments by the time the sessions began in January 2015.
 He kept the illness private, only discussing it when it affected his work; Visconti did not learn of it until Bowie arrived at the studio immediately following a chemo session.
 Visconti recalled that despite his illness, Bowie was in high spirits throughout the sessions: "He was so brave and courageous ... and his energy was still incredible for a man who had cancer.
 He never showed any fear.
 He was just all business about making the album."

-The backing band were reportedly unaware of Bowie's health, with Lefebvre saying that he never appeared sick.
+Visconti reportedly told the backing band that Bowie was unwell, although Lefebvre said that he never appeared sick.
 According to Pegg, Bowie's illness showed signs of remission as the sessions continued.
 By March, his hair had grown back, and he looked well.
 Monder, during his time in the studio, recalled that Bowie looked healthy and showed no signs of illness.
+He recalled Bowie being "really enthusiastic" and "very excited" to be making an album again.
 Throughout 2015, Bowie was optimistic as he continued chemotherapy and, by that summer, was in remission.
-By November, however, shortly after completing the "Lazarus" music video, Bowie told Visconti the cancer had returned and his condition was terminal.
+By November, however, shortly after completing the "Lazarus" music video, Bowie told Visconti the cancer had returned, and his condition was terminal.

 Music and lyrics

 The music on Blackstar has been characterised as incorporating art rock, experimental jazz, free jazz, progressive rock and experimental rock, with elements of industrial rock, folk-pop and hip-hop.
 (Note: See specific sources for attribution: art rock; jazz; experimental jazz; free jazz; progressive rock; experimental rock; elements of industrial rock, folk-pop and hip hop.)
 Several critics acknowledged the album as Bowie's most experimental in years.
-Writing for The New York Times, Jon Pareles wrote that the band "jams [their] way into rock, funk and electronics from a jazz perspective".
-Billboards Jody Rosen argued that "to call this album jazz is as wrong as it would be to call it art rock, or funk, or electronica — though all of those styles and more are stirred into the mix."
+In The New York Times, Jon Pareles wrote that the band "jams [their] way into rock, funk and electronics from a jazz perspective".
+Billboards Jody Rosen argued that "to call this album jazz is as wrong as it would be to call it art rock, or funk, or electronica – though all of those styles and more are stirred into the mix."
 Blackstar was not the first time Bowie experimented with jazz.
 He was an avid jazz listener in his youth, having been exposed to the genre by his older half-brother Terry Burns, and had occasionally worked with jazz musicians in the past.
 (Note: These included the avant-jazz pianist Mike Garson from 1973's "Aladdin Sane" to 2003's "Bring Me the Disco King"; the drummer Joey Baron, who played on Outside (1995); and the trumpeter Lester Bowie, who played throughout Black Tie White Noise (1993).
 David Bowie had also played jazzy saxophone parts on Lows "Subterraneans" (1977) and on The Buddha of Suburbias "South Horizon" (1993).)
 Monder said that there were many musical references to Bowie's past on Blackstar, albeit "presented in a fresh context".